 Low-fat sandwiches are another great snack option for endurance cyclists.
 They’re easy to throw together before a ride and keep you full longer.
 A popular go-to for cyclists is peanut butter and jelly (it has carbs, protein, and fat for a balanced snack), but you can use all different types of bread and ingredients to suit your taste buds.

 Get adequate amounts of protein and fat by using sandwich ingredients like turkey, eggs, avocados, or peanut or nut butter.
 Just make sure that whatever ingredients you put on your sandwich won’t spoil during your ride, especially if you plan to be in the saddle for a few hours.
 Or, make your sandwich the very first snack of your ride.

 5. Homemade or store-bought energy gels

-Energy gels are extremely popular among cyclists because they’re easy to digest and bring along in your pockets while you cycle.
+Energy gels are extremely popular among cyclists because they’re easy to digest and carry along in your pockets while you cycle.
+Find out how to make 5 DIY energy gels at home here!
 A high-carb snack option, energy gels immediately restore glycogen in your muscles to provide an instant energy boost.